- What is Spirulina?

 All-Natural Anemia Treatment

-The main idea behind this claim is because spirulina has a fair amount of iron per tablespoon…at about 11% of your Daily Recommended Intake.
+The main idea behind this claim is because spirulina has a fair amount of iron per tablespoon…at about 1 percent of your daily recommended intake.
 As a result, adding spirulina to a healthy gut diet can increase your iron levels.
-That is, as long as you are incorporating other gut healing foods to complement the micronutrient intake.
+That is, as long as you are incorporating other gut-healing foods to complement the micronutrient intake.

-The improvement is due to compounds within spirulina helping the hemoglobin attach to the blood cells.
-However, since this study is relatively small, it is not recommended to take this as an alternative to a doctors treatment for anemia.
+The improvement is due to compounds within spirulina, helping the hemoglobin attach to red blood cells.
+However, since this study is relatively small, it is not recommended to take this as an alternative to a doctor’s treatment for anemia.